Cavani's killer instinct has potential to kickstart misfiring Man Utd's season | Goal.com

 Radamel Falcao's failure to ignite at Old Trafford was regularly cited when it came to analysing Cavani's arrival, with the Colombia star having struggled throughout his time with the Red Devils.

-For Cavani, though, the early signs are that he can play a key role for this United side, even at the age of 33.
+For Cavani, though, the early signs are that he can play a key role for this United team, even at the age of 33.

 Brought on at half-time for Mason Greenwood, the former Paris Saint-Germain star put in a virtuoso performance as he played a part in all three goals of United's comeback from a 2-0 deficit to win 3-2 on the south coast.